sheyll/b9-vm-image-builder/BACKLOG.md

 * Introduce a clearly seperated set of core principles, namely:
    **executor**, **configuration**, **source**, **host**, **builder** and **target**

   * **executor** the code that holds together and connects the other parts

     * Has a `cli-tool` (i.e. a _Main_ module)

     * Provides a high-level API

     * Reads the **local** OS and platform

     * Calls **configuration**

     * **configuration** Framework

       * Either `type classes` or `records` for combining command line and file based configuration of all sub-components.

       * every component could provide a config data type that is  parameterized   over a functor, e.g.:

                data SystemDNSpawnConfig1 f = SNSConfig { _snsAddToSplice :: f    (Maybe String)
                                                        , ...
                                                        }
                                                        deriving (Generic1)

                type SystemDNSpawnConfig = SystemDNSpawnConfig1 Identity

                type SystemDNSpawnConfigMonoid = SystemDNSpawnConfig1 Maybe

-            This way
+           This way ...
+TODO

       * Parses command line configuration

       * Parses configuration files

         * every component must provide a list of configuration files to inspect

         * every component must provide a command line switch to overwrite the    configuration file

-        * Knows

     * **source**-components provide inputs used by **host** **build** and **target**

      Each input must specify a platform triple for compatibility with the other three components.

      E.g.: The `raw ext4 creator/transformer` **source** component needs to run _Linux commands_ on **host**
      e.g. `mkfs.ext4`, it also needs _Linux image mounting_ system during **build** and will most likely contain a Linux based **target** system.

      Source unpacking:

      How can we unify .tar.gz archives, MBR disk images with ext4 filesystems in them, and local directories in the light of building in them and generating output targets?

      Now suppose there is `Linux Container` **host** component, and a `Linux Shell` **build** component, then a B9 execution would be the orchestration of the sources, hosts and builds:

         inputs:
             - compressed-mrf-build-image: